 Pests are attracted to shelter, food, and water.
 Homeowners should promptly clean up all water and food spills, seal any cracks and crevices around doors, windows, and pipes and install weather stripping around and under all doors, including garage doors.

 Obtaining second-hand furniture

 Buying a home is an expensive investment and it may be tempting to save money with furniture from a thrift shop or garage sale, but bed bugs, german cockroaches, spiders, and even scorpions have been known to dwell in second-hand upholstered furniture.

 Once inside, they can spread from room to room.
 That’s why it’s important to inspect and quarantine — for several months if possible — all second-hand furniture before bringing it inside your home.

 A home’s attic can be a gateway inside for many pests, such as rodents and cockroaches, that nest in insulation.
 It’s important to inspect insulation for pest activity and damage: insulation that is wet, matted down, chewed, or covered with droppings.

 New insulation technology incorporates materials specifically designed to help deter household pests.

 Ignoring flooring and siding damage

 Termites are called “silent destroyers” because they may be secretly hiding and thriving in a home or yard without immediate signs of damage.
-They cause more than $5 billion in damage every year in the United States, according to the National Pest Management Association.
+According to the National Pest Management Association, they cause more than $5 billion in damage every year in the United States.

 House foundations, wood framing, furniture, and shelves are all possible feeding sites for termites.
 In spring, termites can be seen swarming around windows or doors.
 Other signs of termite activity include buckling wood, swollen floors and ceilings, and areas that appear to be suffering from slight water damage.